Adventurous route that combines the Great Valley Trail with the Paulinskill Valley and Sussex Branch rail-trails.

 7.7 – Walk past a gate (or around if closed) and cross Rt.
 626 / Halsey Road.

-I apparently don’t have photos of the less than ideal sections as I was too busy getting through them.
 The trail crosses above State Coach Road on a bridge.

 The Great Valley Trail follows a pipeline cut for part of the way.
 The yellow posts are markers for the pipeline.
 Here the trail is a narrow strip of dirt between grass.